-Casey Loomis, from upstate New York, is a performer, visual artist and Pilates instructor based in Brooklyn.
-Since graduating from Skidmore College in 2008 she has been very lucky and grateful to work with a variety of choreographers & companies including the Metropolitan Opera, Compagnie Julie Bour, Faye Driscoll, Netta Yerushalmy, Buglisi Dance Theater, Brian Brooks Moving Company, KEIGWIN + Company and ChristinaNoel & the Creature among others.
-She also satisfies her appetite for levity in dance performing in the Floating Kabarette weekly with Jenny Rocha & Her Painted Ladies.
+CASEY LOOMIS hails from upstate New York and is a performer, visual artist and Pilates instructor based in Brooklyn.
+Since graduating from Skidmore College in 2008 she has been grateful to work with a wide variety of choreographers & companies including the Metropolitan Opera, Compagnie Julie Bour, Faye Driscoll, Netta Yerushalmy, Buglisi Dance Theater, Brian Brooks Moving Company, KEIGWIN + Company and ChristinaNoel & the Creature among others.
+She also satisfies her appetite for levity in dance performing in the weekly Floating Kabarette with Jenny Rocha & Her Painted Ladies.
 In 2010, The New York Times wrote in reference to her work with Julie Bour: “Ms. Loomis...lends a luminous presence to the stage."
 As a visual artist, Casey makes color-driven, abstract paintings and dabbles in costume design, photography and other mediums.
 Casey began working with Doug Varone and Dancers in 2014.